andrej2431/Hangman/README.md

 # Hangman
-Hangman game created using a Python GUI Tkinter.
-Purely for fun.
+Hangman game created using a Python turtle.
+Yes, I don't have a life.